guseggert/duke-sheets/README.md

 XLSX, XLSB, XLS, and ODS.

 > [!WARNING]
 > Duke Sheets is in alpha.
-Its internals are heavily tested but its API is not yet stable.
+Its API is not yet stable.

 ## Node.js / TypeScript